 You can help your friend with bipolar disorder cope with it.
-However this is not going to be an easy task for you.
+However, this is not going to be an easy task for you.
 Your friend may at times make you feel very special and happy while at other times he/she may be very rude and disrespectful to you.
 But, you need to understand that they are symptoms of the disorder and that they may never want to hurt you otherwise.
 One of the most important things you can do is to maintain confidentiality regarding their mental issues.

 Since the society often discriminates people with mental illness, your friend will never like you breaking that confidentiality.
-Also make sure that you treat them like your friend and not as a person with disorder.
+Also, make sure that you treat them like your friend and not as a person with a disorder.
 Respect them even if they are rude and disrespectful to you.
 Being angry at them may only make their problem worse.

 Bipolar disorder is quite common and there are many notable persons who have had this disease.
 It can affect people from any occupation or lifestyle.
 You can help your friend return to the normal self sooner.
 Besides continuous support, also encourage them to exercise as it can be very beneficial to someone with bipolar disease or depression.
-You don't have to explain why, you could just say you were interested in taking an aerobics class and would love him/her to join.
+You don't have to explain why you could just say you were interested in taking an aerobics class and would love him/her to join.
 You will soon find them having normal phases.

 Read more articles on Mental Health.